Ma Ma Creek, Queensland: Education

 Ma Ma Creek State School is a government primary (Prep-6) school for boys and girls at 803 Gatton-Clifton Road (27.6288°S 152.1900°E).
 In 2017, the school had an enrolment of 16 students with 3 teachers (2 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

 There is no secondary school in Ma Ma Creek.
-The nearest secondary school is the Lockyer District State High School in Gatton.
+The nearest government secondary school is the Lockyer District State High School in Gatton.

 Amenities

 The town has a community centre and general store.
 There are two churches, St Stephens Anglican church and a Church of Christ.
 St Stephens Anglican church has an associated cemetery.